-The Nest can be installed on the side of a door using the included wedge or on the door itself - just like the Nest Battery Doorbell.
+The Nest (wired) doorbell can be installed on the side of a door using the included wedge or on the door itself - just like the Nest Battery Doorbell.
 We originally opted for the centre of our door to give us the best possible view from its camera, but after replacing our front door, we moved the Hello to the side of the door on the brickwork with the wedge.
 Both positions were great and we rather like its standout glossy finish, even if this element hasn't aged well.

-At the bottom of the oval-shaped doorbell is the main button, which has an LED ring around it which lights up blue when pressed, while a glass-covered camera lens is positioned at the top with an LED status light above it.
+At the bottom of the oval-shaped doorbell is the main button, which has an LED ring around it that lights up blue when pressed, while a glass-covered camera lens is positioned at the top with an LED status light above it.
 This is the same layout as the Nest Battery Doorbell, though the latter is much larger and has a white, matte finish, which makes the camera part stand out more.

 Nest Hello is a wired device so there is no need to worry about recharging any batteries, but if there isn't currently a wired doorbell available from which to steal existing wires, things are a little complicated when it comes to installation.
 We didn't have a wired doorbell previous to having Nest Hello, but we did have a power socket close to the door that the installer was able to use.

-Installation in our case took around two hours and resulted in a wire running from the centre of the inside door to three wall-mounted boxes.
+Installation in our case took around two hours and resulted in a wire originally running from the centre of the inside door to three wall-mounted boxes.
 Since changing doors, the wires now run on the inside wall, making for a neater finish.
 These boxes are for powering the doorbell, an electronic chime, and the transformer.
-Thankfully these boxes are covered by a piece of furniture in our home, but it's worth noting that while everything looks fabulous from the front, behind the door is less pretty.
+Thankfully these boxes are covered by a piece of furniture in our home, but it's worth noting that while everything looks fabulous from the front, behind the door is less pretty, depending on your circumstances.

 For those with a wired doorbell, installation should be relatively straightforward.
 But for those without, it's definitely worth considering the Nest Battery Doorbell instead, and if that doesn't strike you enough, we'd advise opting for the Hello with the installation included for the extra £100.
-It's a lot of extra money and one of the product's biggest downsides, but if you want the goods then you'll need a pro with extensive electrical knowledge.
+It's a lot of extra money and one of the Hello's biggest downsides, but if you want the goods then you'll need a pro with extensive electrical knowledge.